 I can't say enough about how positive my experience was with my Peer Adviser.
 He was very knowledgeable and considerate.

 Your Peer Adviser can be “on-call” to you during the first weeks of the semester to answer questions, address concerns or problems, introduce you to students and professors in your school or major, provide support during stressful times, and/or notify you of services and events of interest.
 If you're new to Baltimore, your Peer Adviser can acquaint you with the metropolitan area.
 If you're an international student, your Peer Adviser can assist you in getting settled in and can inform you about American customs.

-Once admitted to the University as a degree-seeking undergraduate or international graduate student, you can request a Peer Adviser by submitting this form.
+Once admitted to the University as a degree-seeking undergraduate or international graduate student, you're eligible for a Peer Adviser.
+Request your Peer Adviser Today.